What is the Queen's Student Desktop?

 It is accessible from most client devices however the user experience is poor on devices which do not have a separate keyboard, for example mobile phones and most iPads.
 This is because when the keyboard is displayed on the mobile device it largely obscures the virtual desktop.
 IS recommend you use a PC, laptop or an iPad with a separate keyboard.

 Your WVD user experience will also be impacted by your broadband speed.
 You will need between 1.5 - 3 Mbps depending on what you are doing.
-See here for more information.
+See Microsoft's site on remote desktops for more information.

 During what times is the Queen's Student Desktop accessible?